Policy-Based Routing OpenWrt Package Documentation

 3. If your default routing is set to the VPN tunnel, then the true WAN interface cannot be discovered using OpenWrt built-in functions, so service will assume your network interface ending with or starting with wan is the true WAN interface.

-4. The service does NOT support the “killswitch” router mode (where is no firewall forwarding from lan interface to wan interface, so if you stop the VPN tunnel, you have no internet connection).
+4. The service does NOT support the “killswitch” router mode (where there is no firewall forwarding from lan interface to wan interface, so if you stop the VPN tunnel, you have no Internet connection).
 For proper operation, leave all the default OpenWrt network and firewall settings for lan and wan intact.

-5. When using the adguardhome.ipset, dnsmasq.ipset or dnsmasq.nftset option, please make sure to flush the DNS cache of the local devices, otherwise domain policies may not work until you do.
+5. When using the dnsmasq.nftset option, please make sure to flush the DNS cache of the local devices, otherwise domain policies may not work until you do.
 If you’re not sure how to flush the DNS cache (or if the device/OS doesn’t offer an option to flush its DNS cache), reboot your local devices when starting to use the service and/or when connecting data-capable device to your WiFi.

 6. When using the policies targeting physical devices, you may need to make sure you have the following packages installed: kmod-br-netfilter, kmod-ipt-physdev and iptables-mod-physdev.
 Also, if your physical device is a part of the bridge, you may have to set net.bridge.bridge-nf-call-iptables to 1 in your /etc/sysctl.conf.

 8. When service is started, it subscribes to the supported interfaces updates thru the PROCD.
-While I was never able to reproduce the issue, some customers report that this method doesn’t always work in which case you may want to set up iface hotplug script to reload service when relevant interface(s) are updated.
+While I was never able to reproduce the issue, some customers report that this method doesn’t always work in which case you may want to set up iface hotplug script to reload service when the relevant interface(s) are updated.

-10. FAQ
+FAQ

-You may find some useful information in sections below.
+You may find some useful information below.

-10.1.
 A Word About Default Routing

 Service does not alter the default routing.
 Depending on your VPN tunnel settings (and settings of the VPN server you are connecting to), the default routing might be set to go via WAN or via VPN tunnel.
 This service affects only routing of the traffic matching the policies.
 If you want to override default routing, follow the instructions below.

-10.1.1.
 OpenVPN tunnel configured via uci (/etc/config/openvpn)

 To unset an OpenVPN tunnel as default route, set the following to the appropriate section of your /etc/config/openvpn: